 - 25 hours of observation documented by a practitioner with ASHA certification

-Three-Year Track: Students eligible for the three-year M.A. have a Bachelor’s degree, but fewer than the 15 credit hours of core coursework in speech, language, and hearing, noted with an asterisk in the list above.
+Three-Year Track: Students eligible for the three-year M.A. have a Bachelor’s degree, but fewer than the 15 hours of core coursework in SLHS courses and/or have not completed the other required pre-professional courses (e.g. a Biological science course).
 These courses will be completed during the first year of the graduate program before continuing on to the traditional two-year track.
 Students enrolled in the three-year track will not be required to reapply to the graduate program after completing their first year.

-Upon acceptance to the program, the undergraduate transcripts of each student will be reviewed by his/her advisor to determine if any or all pre-professional courses need to be completed.
+Upon acceptance to the program, the undergraduate transcripts of each student will be reviewed by his/her advisor to determine if any of all pre-professional coursed need to be completed.